 Doctor of Nursing Practice Program

-The School of Nursing is offering the first doctoral program at the Englewood Cliffs campus: the Doctor of Nursing Practice.
+The School of Nursing is offering the Doctorate of Nursing Practice (DNP) Program at the Jersey City campus: the Doctor of Nursing Practice.
 The DNP is the highest degree for nurses engaged in advanced practice and those who wish to impact the quality and standards of care for those in need of or receiving services from the health care system.
 Based on the guidelines from the American Association of Colleges of Nursing and other advanced practice regulatory organizations, the two tracks prepare graduates whom will have an impact on patient care via health policy development, economics, and cost containment strategies, and/or practice based on evidence rather than convenience.

-The DNP program is offered in its entirety at the Englewood Cliffs campus.
-Classes are scheduled one evening per week.
+The DNP program is offered in its entirety at the Jersey City campus.
+Classes are scheduled one or two evenings per week.
 Both tracks are offered on a semester (15 weeks) basis, plus a 10 week summer session.

 Receiving a second grade below a B will result in the student’s progress to be evaluated by the Graduate/DNP Program Committee.
 Students with this pattern of grades will be considered for dismissal from the DNP program and School of Nursing.
 A failing grade in two nursing courses will result in dismissal from the DNP program.